ggopalan/XRay-Binary-Classification/README.md

 NOTES:
 1) This code was run on the Harvard Odyssey supercomputer and so it will take substantially longer on a personal computer; if possible the code should be run on a supercomputer.
+A supercomputer is not necessary, however.
 2) More instructions for running the code are found in the comments within each R file.